Sauce101/rainy-day/README.md

 # Rainy Day IPA

-This project was created for fun and pracice with Material UI.
+This project was created for fun and practice with Material UI.

 ## Craft Ale of Rancho Cucamonga, CA